 Data on the device cannot be recovered after a wipe.

-Use Microsoft Cloud App Security (MCAS) to block data download when appropriate.
+Use Microsoft Defender for Cloud Apps to block data download when appropriate.
 If the data can only be accessed online, organizations can monitor sessions and achieve real-time policy enforcement.

 Enable Continuous Access Evaluation (CAE) in Azure AD.
 CAE allows admins to revoke the session tokens and access tokens for applications that are CAE capable.